July 1 laws taking effect in states across the country

 The question is optional — the law states that if someone refuses to answer, their refusal will be recorded.
 But lawmakers voted down a proposed amendment that would have clarified to patients that the question is optional.

-Starting today, Iowa bars the sale of hemp-infused “consumables,” like gummies or drinks, to anyone under the age of 21, according to reporting from Iowa Public Radio.
+Starting today, Iowa bars the sale of hemp-infused “consumables,” like gummies or drinks, to anyone under the age of 21, according to reporting from Iowa Public Radio, as other states grapple with how and whether to regulate consumable hemp.

-The new regulations restrict the potency of consumable hemp products that contain the psychoactive substance THC to four milligrams per serving, or ten milligrams per container.

-That means an individual 5 mg edible is now illegal, but a package of five 2 mg edibles isn’t.

 Georgia swatting penalties